The efficacy of cryotherapy compared to other modalities in the management of palmoplantar warts: a systematic review and network meta-analysis

 Authors

-A total of 27 RCTs that enrolled 2,539 participants were deemed eligible.
-As per p-scores, needling yielded the highest odd for the cure rate (p=1.00), followed by intralesional injection of the Measles, Mumps, and Rubella (MMR) vaccine (p=0.90).
+Several treatment modalities for palmoplantar warts (PPW) have been introduced, but none have been proven to be significantly effective in all patients.
+The study aims to assess the efficacy and safety of cryotherapy compared to other modalities for PPW.
+Searches were conducted in Medline, Embase, Scopus, and CENTRAL databases, along with additional reference and citation tracking from included studies.
+Randomized controlled trials (RCTs) comparing various treatments for PPW were included.
+Two independent pairs extracted the data from the included studies.
+Outcomes assessed included cure rates, pain scores, recurrence rates, and adverse events.
+A network meta-analysis using Netmeta in R software was employed, with treatments ranked by p-scores.
+A total of 27 RCTs that enrolled 2539 participants were deemed eligible.
+As per p-scores, needling yielded the highest odds for the cure rate (p=1.00), followed by intralesional injection of the measles, mumps, and rubella (MMR) vaccine (p=0.90).
 For the pain score, 76% topical monochloroacetic acid (p=0.13) showed the lowest mean pain score, while cryotherapy yielded the highest score (p=0.90).
 Furthermore, cryotherapy showed the highest odds for recurrence rate (p=0.75), followed by intralesional injection of Candida antigen (p=0.61).
-0.05% intralesional bleomycin (p=0.93) was the highest agent for adverse events rate, followed by cryotherapy (p=0.61).
+Regarding adverse events, 0.05% intralesional bleomycin had the highest rate (p=0.93), followed by cryotherapy (p=0.61).

 How to Cite